Ghozti/RPiBotLib/README.md

 >![DriverStation](https://cdn.discordapp.com/attachments/412278280180203552/1002756776724271195/Capture.PNG)
 >
 > The driver station has several features to it, including 4 functional buttons:
+> + **Teleop:** where the user is able to take control of the robot via a joystick or controller.
+> + **Autonomous:** will allow the user-programmed autonomous code to run.
+By default, enabling this mode will not do anything unless the user fills in the `autonomousPeriodic()` method.
+> + **Enable**
-> + **Teleop, Auto, Enabled,** and **Disabled**
+> + **Disable**
 >
-> These buttons allow the user to select their **robot mode** and **state**.
-On the right, there is a text indicator that displays the current setting of the robot.
+> These buttons allow the user to select their **robot mode** and **state** along with a text indicator that displays the current setting of the robot.
 Above the buttons there is also a section which shows the current connected controller's **stick values** with both their X and Y axis.
+>
-On its right there is a sensor section which will allow a **maximum of 3 sensors** to be added.
+>   On its right there is a sensor section which will allow a **maximum of 3 sensors** to be added.
 The sensor section will only display the sensors when they are manually added via code using `DriverStation.addSensor(Sensor sensor)`.
 This method is recommended to use in `robotInit()`
 >
+> When a sensor is added, the driver station will display its name as well as its returned value.
 >
+> As stated before there is a third robot state known as kill, to set this mode simply press **k.**
 >
+> The current robot mode will always be indicated in **green.**
+>
+### Basic Classes To Know
+> ### TimedAutoBase
+> Timed auto base is a timed-based class that can be used to develop simple autonomous code.
+The class can be called and instantiated in `Robot.java` and takes no parameters.
+>
+> ### LocalXboxController
+> LocalXboxController is a wrapper class of the Controller class found in LibGDX.
+This class will allow for easy access to the left and right axis values found on a controller as well as a boolean value for when **A, B, X, or Y** is pressed.
+The axis will return a double, ranging from **-1 to 1** with decimals included.
+The class must be instantiated in `Robot.java`.
 >